mwb86/git-basics/README.md

 #### Lab :: Browsing Through History

+You were told to fork and clone this repository at the start of the lesson.
+For now, don't worry about what those two things mean.

+In pairs, take ten minutes to look through the commit log in this repo, with a special eye to the `project` folder.
+Can you see the full history?
+Try to turn back the state of the repo to one, two, and three commits before the most recent commit.
+What changes have taken place inside the `project` repo with each commit?

 ### Making History

 Let's take a closer look at how a repository gets built over time.